 Underwriters Laboratories (UL) is an independent organization that conducts unbiased tests on consumer products.
 According to the UL website, they rate burglar resistance of various safes as follows:

-- TOOL-RESISTANT SAFE TL-15 BURGLARY: Withstands a 15-minute frontal attack with common motorized devices and hand tools.
+- TOOL-RESISTANT SAFE TL-15 BURGLARY: Withstands a 15-minute frontal attack with conventional motorized devices and hand tools.

-- TOOL-RESISTANT SAFE TL-30 BURGLARY: Withstands a 30-minute frontal attack with a broader variety of tools
+- TOOL-RESISTANT SAFE TL-30 BURGLARY: Withstands a 30-minute frontal attack with a wider variety of tools

 - TORCH AND TOOL RESISTANT SAFE TRTL-30X6 BURGLARY: Withstands a 30-minute attack on all sides using a wide range of tools and cutting torches.